python-hyper/h11/docs/source/api.rst

 Given the vagaries of networks and the folks on the other side of them, it's extremely important to be prepared for errors.

-Most errors in h11 are signaled by raising :exc:`ProtocolError`:
+Most errors in h11 are signaled by raising one of :exc:`ProtocolError`'s two concrete base classes, :exc:`LocalProtocolError` and :exc:`RemoteProtocolError`:

 .. autoexception:: ProtocolError
+.. autoexception:: LocalProtocolError
+.. autoexception:: RemoteProtocolError

-There are four cases where this exception might be raised:
+There are four cases where these exceptions might be raised:

-* When trying to instantiate an event object: This indicates that something about your event is invalid.
+* When trying to instantiate an event object (:exc:`LocalProtocolError`): This indicates that something about your event is invalid.
 Your event wasn't constructed, but there are no other consequences -- feel free to try again.

-* When calling :meth:`Connection.prepare_to_reuse`: This indicates
+* When calling :meth:`Connection.prepare_to_reuse`
-  that the connection is not ready to be re-used, because one or both of the peers are not in the :data:`DONE` state.
+  (:exc:`LocalProtocolError`): This indicates that the connection is not ready to be re-used, because one or both of the peers are not in the :data:`DONE` state.
 The :class:`Connection` object remains usable, and you can try again later.

-* When calling :meth:`Connection.receive_data`: This indicates that the remote peer has violated our protocol assumptions.
+* When calling :meth:`Connection.receive_data`
+  (:exc:`RemoteProtocolError`): This indicates that the remote peer has violated our protocol assumptions.
 This is unrecoverable -- we don't know what they're doing and we cannot safely proceed. :attr:`Connection.their_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.receive_data` will also raise :exc:`ProtocolError`. :meth:`Connection.send` still works as normal,